Developing iOS Apps Using VIPER: 3 Years Later

 Where we wound up

-After a couple of months of trial and error, we got to some really good solutions and approaches:
+After a couple of months of trial and error, we got to some excellent solutions and approaches:

-• one router per module (in practice, one module actually refers to one UIViewController)
+• one router per module (in practice, one module refers to one UIViewController)

 • use interfaces mainly between main components (View, Interactor, Presenter, Entity, Router) and other classes that require reusability and testability

-• object references hierarchy based on what works well with the native technology – our module lifecycle is covered with the UIViewController lifecycle since the View has a strong reference to the Presenter which has a strong reference to the rest of the elements in the module
+• object references hierarchy based on what works well with the native technology – our module lifecycle is covered with the UIViewController lifecycle since the View has a solid reference to the Presenter, which has a reliable reference for the rest of the elements in the module

-• using template code generators is maybe the most important point which allowed us to speed up development dramatically and also normalize the way we write these components – for instance, all our interfaces for a module are inside one Interfaces.swift file which allows you to easily get a good grasp of the entire module’s behavior and responsibilities
+• using template code generators is maybe the most crucial point which allowed us to speed up development dramatically and also normalize the way we write these components – for instance, all our interfaces for a module are inside one Interfaces.swift file which allows you to quickly get a good grasp of the entire module’s behavior and responsibilities

 These are just a couple of broad points we iterated over.
 There were also other minor points like naming, folder structure, standardization of navigation, data passing, etc.